 I really like the blackout book and creating pages there, but I’m still not that comfortable with it, so I didn’t move there as my full-time journal.

 Instead, I use it more to play around, create quote pages, and some creepy Halloween setups.

 In my actual journal, I created a travel-themed cover and a few pages inside that I really hated, so I just used washi to tape them together.

 September 2019 – Back To School Theme

-September was a crazy month for us, we just had an almost week-long trip to come to Bolivia from China.
+September was a crazy month for us; I’ve just had an almost week-long trip to come to Bolivia from China.

-But one day, I just sat down to jot down a short to-do list and ended up creating a monthly setup.
+But one day, I just sat down to jot down a short to-do list and ended up creating a monthly setup full of stationery doodles.

 October 2019 – Halloween Theme